 In my many years of experience as a chiropractor, I have found that when people fail to give their injuries, whether you are talking about a lower back issue, a shoulder injury, or whiplash after an accident, proper attention and treatment within days of the injury, they will lead to long term pain.

-There are plenty of interesting statistics regarding back pain and how chiropractic adjustments can help, but not nearly as many studies regarding long term whiplash pain.
+If you were not able to do this immediately after the accident, it is important to note that there are plenty of interesting statistics regarding back pain and how chiropractic adjustments can help, but not nearly as many studies regarding long term whiplash pain.
 One study, however, found a good predictor of long term pain; victims who used distraction, hoping, and reinterpreting what happened was a good indicator that these patients would experience pain for years afterwards.

 What can we do for those who suffer from long term whiplash pain or other types of chronic pain that has no measurable physical problem?